wp-plugins/wdl-pedigree-chart/readme.txt

 *   To Edit or Delete Family Database information directly through the Plugin Menus
 *   Link to Personal Pages through the pedigree tree
 *   Add additional information to the page
-*   Add the shortcodes below to add pedigree, sibling, spouse and children lists.
+*   Add the shortcodes below to add title, pedigree, sibling, spouse and children lists.
 *   Create a unique Database driven Menu system to navigate your site

 <strong>Using the built in shortcodes you can</strong>

+*   Add Title Information and Profile Image
 *   Add 3 Generation Linkable Pedigree Chart
 *   Add Sibling List
 *   Add Multiple Spouses List